lake-wg/edhoc/draft-ietf-lake-edhoc.md

 3. If the message received is an error message, then process it according to {{error}}, else process it as the expected next message according to the protocol state.

+The message processing steps SHALL be processed in order, unless otherwise stated.
 If the processing fails for some reason then, typically, an error message is sent, the protocol is discontinued, and the protocol state erased.
+When the composition and sending of one message is completed and before the next message is received, error messages SHALL NOT be sent.

 After having successfully processed the last message (message_3 or message_4 depending on application profile) the protocol is completed, after which no error messages are sent and EDHOC session output MAY be maintained even if error messages are received.
 Further details are provided in the following subsections and in {{error}}.

 Different instances of the same message MUST NOT be processed in one session.
 Note that processing will fail if the same message appears a second time for EDHOC processing in the same session because the state of the protocol has moved on and now expects something else.
 This assumes that message duplication due to re-transmissions is handled by the transport protocol, see {{transport}}.
 The case when the transport does not support message deduplication is addressed in {{duplication}}.